This post may contain affiliate links. For more information, read my disclosure policy.

 Easy Apple Strudel – if you need a fast and easy breakfast or dessert recipe THIS IS IT.
 With just two main ingredients you can make this pastry in minutes and it’s perfect for breakfast, brunch or dessert.

-Easy Apple Strudel
+Semi-Homemade Apple Strudel

 Now, while I’m sure that Breka Bakery’s version of apple strudel is the real thing that took hours of hard work, mine is not.
 It’s an impostor that gives all the flavor and a fraction of the time.

 That’s right, my friends.
 Apple Strudel in the oven in less than 15 minutes.
 And it tastes amazing, like apple pie for breakfast. #win

 My two main ingredients are two things I love: